Vismayathumbathu

-Synopsis
+Plot

 Drawn by an invisible force, Sreekumar meets his school-time friend, Govindan Kutty.
 That's where he meets with a girl, Rita Mathews, whom he initially mistakes to be a prostitute.
 Later he discovers that she is the spirit of a Medical College student who had disappeared a while ago.
 Sreekumar is the only one who is able to see her.
 Initially, his friends are apprehensive about him, but slowly begin to believe him.
 Finally, Sreekumar, the spirit and his friends collaborate to unravel the mystery behind the disappeared girl.